 - Stop wading through email threads from multiple recipients as you can see all comments, threads, and attachments within the asset being reviewed.

-- Eliminate ambiguous feedback that causes confusion, errors, and rework with smart commenting and markup tools.
+- Eliminate ambiguous feedback that causes confusion, errors, and rework with smart commenting and annotation tools.

 - Accelerate project decision-making and progress confidently as all team members can view markups.